akiryk/tutorials-learning-lessons/REST_APIs.md

 What needs to happen for success?
 Customer makes order.
 Barista takes order.
 Cashier takes money.
 Focus on _who_ does _what_

 3. Take note of the key steps and map it out.

+### Validate your API

+### Hypermedia Approaches

+### Versioning
+Two approaches: use the `Accept Header` vs use the `URL`.
+Both have pluses and minuses so consistency is key.
+That said, using the accept header is considered "ideal" according to strict REST approach.
+The accept header is for "content negotiation."
+You say what sort of data you need in what format and what version.

+### Media Types
+JSON is quite common and useful but has two disadvantages: it isn't easily extensible and it doesn't give detail about the data it contains.
+To solve this problem, an ecosystem of media types has emerged.
+- JSON collection
+- Hypertext Application Language (HAL): breaks data into two pieces, data and links that let us dive into specific data we need.